 An introduction to the history of world literature (literature from countries other than the United Kingdom and the United States).
 The course may be organized either thematically or chronologically.
 All literature will be read in English or English translations.

 Satisfies 2014 Core Curriculum requirements for Global Learning 1 (GL 1).
 Satisfies 2014 Core Curriculum requirement for Humanities and Fine Arts (HFA).
+Offered every spring semester.

 ENG 255.
 Reading the World.
 (3)